Fringe theories about the Shroud of Turin: Images of coins theory

 Researchers Jackson, Jumper, and Stephenson report detecting the impressions of coins placed on both eyes after a digital study in 1978.
 They claimed to have seen a two-lepton coin on the right eyelid dating from 29 to 30, and a one-lepton coin on the left eyebrow minted in 29.
 The existence of the coin images is rejected by most scientists.
 A study published in 2011 by Lorusso and others subjected two photographs of the shroud to detailed modern digital image processing, one of them being a reproduction of the photographic negative taken by Giuseppe Enrie in 1931.
 They did not find any images of flowers or coins or any other additional objects on the shroud in either photograph, they noted that the faint images identified by the Whangers were "only visible by incrementing the photographic contrast", and they concluded that these signs may be linked to protuberances in the yarn, and possibly also to the alteration and influence of the texture of the Enrie photographic negative during its development in 1931.
-The use of coins to cover the eyes of the dead is not attested for 1st-century Palestine.
+The use of coins to cover the eyes of the dead is not attested for 1st-century Judea.